SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/matching-data.md

 **Fixed KPIs**

-* Fixed quality: Define the Actual Quality Amount or Quality Loss (amount) and take the Actual Production Amount formula and multiply it by the intended quality factor.
+* Fixed Quality: Define the Actual Quality Amount or Quality Loss (amount) and take the Actual Production Amount formula and multiply it by the intended quality factor.
-* Fixed availability: Define a formula for Actual Production Time or Availability Loss (time) using the intended availability factor multiplied by the constant "intervalLength", for example "0.8 * intervalLength" for availability 80%.
+* Fixed Availability: Define a formula for Actual Production Time or Availability Loss (time) using the intended availability factor multiplied by the constant "intervalLength", for example "0.8 * intervalLength" for availability 80%.
-* Fixed performance: Does not make much sense as it is dependant on multiple inputs.
+* Fixed Performance: Does not make much sense as it is dependant on multiple inputs.

 **Fixed Inputs**